SAT Syllabus: What's on the Exam and How to Prep

 Conclusion

 Knowing the SAT syllabus will help you know what to expect for the test and how to prepare.
-Each of the three main sections of the SAT covers multiple subject areas and contains several question types.
-There is also an optional essay at the end of the test.
+Each of the two main sections of the SAT covers multiple subject areas and contains several question types.

 To prepare for the SAT, be sure to create a study plan early on, use high-quality study materials, and take full-length practice tests to get a good idea of the progress you've made.